Missy Gators receive an unexpected bye in region tournament - The Vicksburg Post

 Provine and Callaway play Monday night.
 The loser will be the No. 3 seed from Region 4-5A in the state tournament.

 “I’m looking at it right now as a bump in the road because of these COVID issues.
 It’s not a positive or a negative for us,” said Vicksburg coach Troy Stewart, who learned the news a couple of hours before his team faced Brookhaven in the regular-season finale Friday.
+Brookhaven beat Vicksburg 62-52.
 “We’re going to have rust that we’re going to have to keep off of us.
 I’m just doing what we can to keep us healthy and ready.”

 The unexpected bye will give the Missy Gators an easier path to a repeat as region champs.
 They ended a 21-year drought by winning last year’s tournament, and emerged as a heavy favorite this year after winning all six regular-season region games by double figures.
 The only team that stayed within 20 points of them was Ridgeland.